springtwr/siyuan-code-tabs/README.md

 Siyuan plugin that allows you to put code in multiple languages under a set of tabs

 ## Known Issues
-- !!!
-Do not include `<` or `>` in code-block, as this can lead to code loss, see [Issue #11321 - siyuan-note/siyuan](https://github.com/siyuan-note/siyuan/issues/11321)  for details.
+- If the code block contains angle brackets `< >`, restarting or rebuild index may cause the code in the tab to display abnormally.
+You need to switch the tab back to the code block and then reconvert it to the tab.
+For details, see [Issue #11321 - siyuan-note/siyuan](https://github.com/siyuan-note/siyuan/issues/11321).
+If there are multiple code-tabs in the document, you can also quickly fix the errors by click the block menu in the upper-left corner of any block -> Plugin -> `Update all code-tabs in current document`.
-- All tab styles are lost when exporting a document, so the plugin can only be used inside Siyuan Notes.
+- All code-tabs styles are lost when exporting a document, so the plugin can only be used inside Siyuan Notes.
+- The background of the code-tabs may need to be rebuild index or restarted to change after changing the theme.

+## Tips
+- 3.0.12 and above need to turn on `Allow execution of scripts within HTML blocks` in Settings -> Editor.
+- v0.1.0 is not compatible with previous versions, previously generated code tabs need to be deleted.

 ## Example
-**Hint: 3.0.12 and above need to turn on `Allow execution of scripts within HTML blocks` in Settings -> Editor**.
 1. Insert a code-block into a SiYuan document with the following content and formatting
    ```
    tab:c